Filip3Kx/terraform-gitlab-pipeline/README.md

 # GitLab CI with Terraform

----
+Simple pipeline to deploy your terraform code in an automated manner

 ## Pipeline

 Here is a rundown of what the pipeline does before applying the terraform configuration to your infrastracture.

-1. Formatting check
+**1. Formatting check**

   Performs a `terraform fmt` command and fails if the formating is not valid when commiting.

-2. Terraform Validate
+**2. Terraform Validate**

   Performs a `terraform validate` command and fails if the configuration is not valid and raises any errors.

-3. Terraform Plan
+**3. Terraform Plan**

   Prepares a `terraform plan` that's displayed in the job logs as well as being saved in json format in the job artifacts and reports.

-4. Terraform Apply
+**4. Terraform Apply**

   `terraform apply` job only goes through after a manual start if everything seems right in the previous jobs.

 ---
 ## Docker Image